DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you do not have an English language qualification equivalent to grade 4 GCSE, your teacher training provider may ask you to:

-* sit a test in English language set by your teacher training provider
+* sit an English language test
 * show you’ve passed an English language test, for example, the [International English Language Testing System (IELTS)](https://www.ielts.org/), [Test of English as a Foreign Language (TOEFL)](https://www.ets.org/toefl), or [C2 Proficiency, formerly known as Cambridge English: Proficiency (CPE)](https://www.cambridgeenglish.org/exams-and-tests/proficiency/))

 If you do not have a maths and science qualifications equivalent to grade 4 GCSE, you may be asked to sit tests in maths and science.